rmetzger/flink-community-tools/readme.md

 Check each subsequent comment for a mention:

-* `@flinkbot /contribution approve`: Update original comment and put the author as a approver of a review
+* `@flinkbot contribution approve`: Update original comment and put the author as a approver of a review
-* `@flinkbot /contribution disapprove`: Remove author as an approver
+* `@flinkbot contribution disapprove`: Remove author as an approver
 * .. add approve / disapprove for `contribution`, `consensus`, `architecture`, `architecture`
-* For `/attention @fhueske` add the name to the list of "attention payers".
+* For `attention @fhueske` add the name to the list of "attention payers".

 After a series of comments, the review progress could for example look like this: